Cicadas as but a distant memory now…but just a relatively short time ago they were a constant presence in our lives.

-More than 50 neighbors gathered at the ball field along Dennis Avenue on Saturday, June 5 for a cicada party, exploring the amazing world of periodical cicadas with two real experts who live in Sligo: Diane Lill, who runs the GreenKids program at Audubon Naturalist Society, and her husband, John Lill, a professor at George Washington University who specializes in insect ecology and evolution and insect-plant interactions.
+More than 50 neighbors gathered at the ball field along Dennis Avenue on Saturday, June 5 for a live cicada party, exploring the amazing world of periodical cicadas with two real experts who live in Sligo: Diane Lill, who runs the GreenKids program at Audubon Naturalist Society, and her husband, John Lill, a professor at George Washington University who specializes in insect ecology and evolution and insect-plant interactions.

 They explained lots of interesting facets of cicada biology and what we were hearing and seeing all around us.
 The flying cicadas, they said, were females either looking for appealing males to mate with or (more likely at that date) pregnant females looking for suitable tree branches in which to lay their eggs.
 Ideal branches are about the diameter of a pencil and in as much sun as possible.